vfarcic/devops24/manuscript/03-manual-cd.md

 Just as in the previous chapters, we'll need a cluster if we are to do some hands-on exercises.
 The rules are still the same.
 You can continue using the same cluster as before, or switch to a different Kubernetes flavor.
 You can continue using one of the Kubernetes distributions listed below, or be adventurous and try something different.
 If you go with the latter, please let me know how it went and I'll test it myself and incorporate it to the list.

-W> Beware that for this chapter the minimum requirements for the cluster are 3 CPUs and 3 GB RAM.
-If you're using Docker For Mac or Windows, minikube, or minishift, the requirements are slightly higher.
-For everyone else, the specs are still the same.
+W> Beware!
+In this chapter, the minimum requirements for the cluster are 3 CPUs and 3 GB RAM.
+If you're using Docker For Mac or Windows, minikube, or minishift, the specs are slightly higher.
+For everyone else, they are still the same.

 * [docker4mac-3cpu.sh](https://gist.github.com/bf08bce43a26c7299b6bd365037eb074): **Docker for Mac** with 3 CPUs, 3 GB RAM, and with nginx Ingress.
 * [minikube-3cpu.sh](https://gist.github.com/871b5d7742ea6c10469812018c308798): **minikube** with 3 CPUs, 3 GB RAM, and with `ingress`, `storage-provisioner`, and `default-storageclass` addons enabled.